-Yamabe & Horn was recently awarded the 2022 ASCE San Francisco Section Outstanding Small Project of the Year for the Trini’s Park Project in Kerman, CA. The American Society of Civil Engineers (ASCE) represents more than 150,000 members of the civil engineering profession in 177 countries.
+Yamabe & Horn was recently awarded the 2022 ASCE Region 9 (State of California) and the San Francisco Section Outstanding Small Project of the Year for the Trini’s Park Project in Kerman, CA. The American Society of Civil Engineers (ASCE) represents more than 150,000 members of the civil engineering profession in 177 countries.
 Founded in 1852, ASCE is the nation’s oldest engineering society.
-The award was presented at the San Francisco Section Annual Awards Gala in downtown San Francisco.
+The awards were presented at the Region 9 Annual Awards Banquet in San Diego and San Francisco Section Annual Awards Gala in downtown San Francisco.
 The Trini’s Park Project also won the Outstanding Small Project of the Year Award from our local Fresno ASCE Branch.Read more

 Tag Archive for: Community